-Due to very high demand order dispatch may be delayed by 1-3 days.
+Please Note - Due to high demand order dispatch may take 2-4 working days.

 The Bullion Purchasers Guide to the Market